andrewl94/PhotoBox/README.md

 ### Prerequisites

-You need a config.json file like that :
+You need to create a config.json file like that (you have to complete with your data) :

 ```
 {